orbforge/orb-docs/docs/orb-app/sensor-mode.md

 # Sensor Mode

-This guide explains Sensor Mode or "Keep Awake" setting found within the account settings menu.
+This guide explains the Sensor Mode or "Keep Awake" setting found within the account settings menu.

-## What is a Sensor Mode?
+## What is Sensor Mode?

-Sensor mode is an easy way to configure your Orb sensor to run continuously.
+Sensor Mode is an easy way to configure your Orb sensor to run continuously.
 Available on mobile devices, it is recommended for dedicated Orb sensors like a spare Android or spare iPhone.

 ## Engaging Sensor Mode

-1. Navigate to the Settings menu, gear icon in the top right corner of the app.
+1. Navigate to the Settings menu by tapping the gear icon in the top right corner of the app.
-2. Toggle on "Keep Awake" setting
+2. Toggle on the "Keep Awake" setting.
 3. Choose to dim your display by tapping "Dim Display" (optional).

 <img src="../../images/orb-app/keep-awake.png" alt="Keep Awake" width=40% style="margin-left: 2em;">